levkovigor/freertos-template2/README.md

 and source files have to be setup and included accordingly!

-The device specific documentation contains information on how to flash the built software on the boards as well.
+The device specific documentation contains information on how to flash the built software to the boards as well.
 The Linux build can be run locally on the host computer.
 The QEMU image can be run on the host computer as well, but required QEMU installed as specified in the QEMU documentation.